No Smoking Day: Top five cars could you afford if you gave up smoking

 But what if you’re not an average smoker?
 What if you get through a pack of 20 a day?
 Well, that changes things.
 In fact rather than a £6,261 to spend on a lease over three years, that would give you a very healthy £11,716.50 (OR £325.46 per month inclusive of the initial payment).
 So what’s on offer now?

-It’s the car upon which all other hatchbacks are judged.
-The VW Golf has legions of loyal fans thanks to its perfect blend of quality, premium feel and affordable prices.
-In fact it’s one of the most searched for vehicles on Leasing.com
+It’s the car upon which all other hatchbacks are judged, and with an update on the way there’s some cracking deals on the outgoing VW Golf.
+With its perfect blend of quality, premium feel and affordable prices it’s one of the most searched for vehicles on Leasing.com

 Fancy yourself in an executive saloon that’s got enough style to stand out from the German-heavy crowd?
 Then the Volvo S90 might be the car for you.